MaibornWolff/SecObserve/README.md

 ## Documentation

-The full documentation how to install and use Secobserve can be found here: [https://secobserve.github.io/SecObserve/](https://secobserve.github.io/SecObserve/)
+The full documentation how to install and use SecObserve can be found here: [https://secobserve.github.io/SecObserve/](https://secobserve.github.io/SecObserve/)

 ## Code of Conduct